-Students seeking an off-campus experience within the United States are encouraged to look at either an IWU May Term courses, which are led by an IWU faculty member, or at a semester-length program offered by a partner organization.
+Students seeking an off-campus experience within the United States are encouraged to look at either an IWU May Term course led by an IWU faculty member, or at a semester-length program offered by a partner organization.

-For May Term offerings, students are advised to consult with the Mellon Center, on the third floor of CLA.
-May Term Travel Course applications are due in late October.
+For May Term offerings, students are advised to consult with the Mellon Center, on the third floor of CLA, and at abroad.iwu.edu.
+May Term Travel Course applications are due November 1.

-For the following semester-length domestic off-campus programs, students apply for permission to participate through the International Office and to the program directly for admissions; however, advising for these programs are done within the specified departments.
+For the following semester-length domestic off-campus program, students apply for permission to participate through the International Office at abroad.iwu.edu and to the program directly for admissions; however, advising for this program is done within the Political Science Department.
 Deadlines for the IWU application are October 1 for spring programs and March 1 for fall programs.
+Students may not elect to take coursework on domestic off-campus programs on a credit/no credit basis, regardless of the policies of their off-campus program and/or host university, and grades earned abroad transfer into the IWU grade point average.